adamfidel/llvm/sycl/doc/extensions/sandbox/sycl_graph_native_record_mode.md

 in L0 graph-recording mode, both SYCL-lowered commands and raw L0 commands are captured into the same graph.

-## 5. Usage Example (PyTorch)
+## 5. Usage Example

-The following example shows how a framework like PyTorch can use Native Recording to capture a graph that includes both SYCL and direct Level Zero kernel launches.
+The following example shows how an application can use Native Recording to capture a graph that includes both SYCL and direct Level Zero kernel launches.

 ### Step 1: Create graph and begin recording